 Jean-Pierre has been an absentee father to children who are now about the same age as his girlfriend.
 He’s now trying to rekindle his relationships with them.
 His son, Sylvain, regularly coaxes him into the kinds of outings fathers and sons experience at a much younger age.
 But Sylvain’s own familial ambitions are on hold—his girlfriend just split up with him.
 His daughter, Marion, has been trying unsuccessfully for two years to have a child, which is taking a steep toll on her marriage.
 Jean-Pierre’s ex-wife, Louise, who spent 20 years raising the kids on her own, is now trying to build a new life, albeit with the questionable help of a friend who thinks kinky sexual practices will set her free.
 When Jean-Pierre announces at Sylvain’s birthday dinner that he’s about to be a father, it hits everybody hard.
 Meanwhile, Evelyn’s having no better luck.
 Her parents try to rejoice with her, but in their circuitous, confessional ramblings they eventually give vent to their fears about her being with a man old enough to be the child’s grandfather.
 As Jean-Pierre seizes the opportunity to redeem himself as a father, Evelyn takes a long look at what her own future might be.

 Cost: $11 for Members and $13 Non-Members Beware there is a $3 service charge for purchasing tickets on-line.

 Parking: Parking is FREE in the film center parking garage or find street parking

-Where to Meet: Meet the group at 6:30pm in front of the Culture Center to join the group.
+Where to Meet: Meet the group in the theater lobby - find the line for this movie and join the group.
 If you're late, find the group in the theater.

 See you there!